remotesynth/aws-devopsdotcom/readme.md

 # Using LaunchDarkly in AWS Serverless

 The examples here show how to integrate LaunchDarkly within AWS Serverless using Lamba and DynamoDB.
 They were presented as part of a webinar to DevOps.com on April 6, 2023.
+Each folder contains a version of the same Lambda implemented in CommonJS and in ESModule formats.
 They contain the following examples:

 0. The `lamda-layers` folder contains the layers used throughout the examples.
 Layers make it easier to add and manage a dependency like LaunchDarkly's SDKs across multiple Lambdas.
 1. The `basic-integration` shows how to add LaunchDarkly to a Lambda built with Node.js and get the value of a flag.